 Vice-Chairs – Jack Lopresti MP

-The APPG is supported in partnership by CLIC Sargent and Teenage Cancer Trust, who provide joint-secretariat services to the Group.
+The APPG is supported in partnership by Young Lives vs Cancer and Teenage Cancer Trust, who provide joint-secretariat services to the Group.

 The ‘Listen Up!
 What matters to young cancer patients’ report was published by the All Party Parliamentary Group on Children, Teenagers and Young Adults with Cancer (APPG CTYAC) in July 2018 and looks into patient experience for children and young people across the UK, making a number of recommendations for change.